 Photo: Bauman's combine, Fall 2013 harvest, via Facebook.

-If you enjoyed reading this post, consider giving a donation via mail (payable to Sally Jo Sorensen, P.O.
-Box 108, Maynard MN 56260) or paypal:
+If you appreciate Bluestem Prairie, you can mail contributions (payable to Sally Jo Sorensen) to P.O.
+Box 108, Maynard MN 56260 or use the paypal button below:

 Email subscribers can contribute via this link to paypal; use email email@example.com as recipient.